 - rubber (n.)

-- "thing that rubs," 1530s, agent noun from rub (v.).
-The meaning "elastic substance from tropical plants" (short for India rubber) first recorded 1788, introduced to Europe 1744 by Charles Marie de la Condamine, so called because it was originally used as an eraser.
+- "thing that rubs" (a brush, cloth, etc.), 1530s, agent noun from rub (v.).
+The meaning "elastic substance from tropical plants" (short for India rubber) first recorded 1788, introduced to Europe 1744 by Charles Marie de la Condamine, so called because it originally was used as an eraser.